ecraft/github_release_notes/README.md

 This tool allows you to publish a long Markdown and HTML document with your releases.

+This does the exact opposite of what [github-changelog-generator](https://github.com/skywinder/github-changelog-generator) does.

 ## Installation

 Add this line to your application's Gemfile, as an ecraft-private gem: